On the Job Training

 Subsidized On the Job Training can help your business grow

 Hiring and training new staff can be costly, but San Francisco’s On the Job Training assistance program can assist you!
-By hiring eligible San Francisco residents through the One Stop workforce development system, employers can be reimbursed for 50% of the wages paid during a contracted training period, up to $6,000 per individual.
+By hiring eligible San Francisco residents through the workforce development system, employers can be reimbursed for 50% of the wages paid during a contracted training period, up to $6,000 per individual.

 Employers must carry Workers’ Compensation insurance and make Federal and State Tax withholdings as required by law.
 In addition, the individual trainee payroll tax records and receipts for services (if applicable) must be maintained and available for review for a minimum period of three years after the end of the training period.

 The individual may not be someone already on the employer’s payroll, nor be hired prior to the effective date listed on OEWD Form 124: OJT Agreement.
 Training may only begin after the OJT Agreement has been signed by all parties.
-Commission only, project-based, temporary, and seasonal jobs are usually appropriate for OJT, as well as bartenders and occupations requiring licensing as a prerequisite for hiring.
+Commission only, project-based, temporary, and seasonal jobs are usually not appropriate for OJT, as well as bartenders and occupations requiring licensing as a prerequisite for hiring.

 The employer is expected to retain the trainee after the subsidized training period, based upon accomplishment of the training goals and acceptable performance.
 Trainees hired under this program will be subject to the same personnel policies, rules and regulations, and accorded the same benefits as the other employees of the company.

 OJT contracts require that the wages paid to trainees be at least the prevailing entry wage for the specific occupation in this local labor market.
 There is no maximum allowed wage, though the employer will only be reimbursed for 50% of the wages as stipulated in the OJT Agreement, not to exceed $6,000.
 If the employer operates under a collective bargaining agreement, the wage and benefits must be those specified in that union agreement and the job opening must be cleared with the appropriate union.